CornWorld/tsc-files-workspace/README.md

 A tiny tool to run `tsc` on specific files without ignoring `tsconfig.json`, with workspace support.

+## Why tsc-files-workspace?

+Born out of real-world frustrations with pre-commit hooks in monorepo environments:

+1. nano-staged + eslint --fix: Too many conflicts when multiple files are being fixed simultaneously
+2. pnpm run test: Way too slow for just a simple commit - nobody wants to wait minutes for basic validation
+3. tsc --noEmit: Fast and reliable, but doesn't show which specific files have errors - debugging becomes a nightmare!
+4. **tsc-files-workspace**: Perfect solution for showing filenames with errors, but doesn't work in workspace/monorepo setups

+This enhanced version detects workspace configurations automatically and ensures each file gets checked with its correct `tsconfig.json`.
+Now you get fast type checking with clear error reporting and proper workspace support - perfect for pre-commit hooks!

 ## Features

 - ✅ Run TypeScript compiler on specific files